 About Us

-We are a welcoming Neighbourhood House that works with our community to support one another through good and challenging times.
-We love hearing from our community and getting involved where we can.
-If you have an idea and need support, come and talk to us about how we can help.
+We are a welcoming Neighbourhood House that works alongside our community to support one another through both the good times and the challenging ones.
+We love hearing from our community and getting involved wherever we can.
+If you have an idea and need a hand to bring it to life, we’re here to help — come and talk to us.

-We offer children’s activities and adult learning opportunities, and we support local community groups by providing meeting spaces and printing services.
+We also offer children’s activities, adult learning opportunities, and support local groups and businesses by providing affordable meeting spaces and printing services.

-The House is managed by Melissa Baker, supported by Helen (Activities Coordinator), Paula (Room Bookings Officer), Kylie Park and Jo Essex (Administration officers- casuals) and a dedicated team of wonderful volunteers.
+The House is managed by Melissa and supported by Helen (Activities Coordinator), Kylie and Jo (Administration Officers – casual), along with a dedicated team of wonderful volunteers.

 To build, strengthen and connect our community in order to create a community that is resilient.